ramswami123/AI-ML_challenge/README.md

    ```

 Now you have a functioning vehicle telematics chatbot system with NLP capabilities to handle queries and retrieve information from a MySQL database.
 This system can be further enhanced by adding more intents or optimizing the Rasa bot's training data.

-Let me know if you’d like more details on any part!